-Risk type Risk category Description
+c i ype Risk category Description

-Internal Human resources Risks that relate to human resources of a municipality.
+911 nal Human resources Risks that relate to human resources of a municipality.
 These risks can have an effect on municipality's human capital with regard to:

-Integrity and honesty; Recruitment;
+Integrity and honesty;

+Recruitment;

-Skills and competence; Employee wellness;
+Skills and competence;

+Employee wellness;

+Employee relations;

-Employee relations;Retention; and
+Retention; and

 Occupational health and safety.

 Knowledge and Information management Risks relating to municipality's management of knowledge and information.
-In identifying trisks consider the following aspects related to knowledge management: Availability of information; Stability of the information; Integrity of information data; Relevance of the information; Retention; and Safeguarding.
+In identifying the risks consider the following aspects related to knowledge management: Availability of information; Stability of the information; Integrity of information data; Relevance of the information; Retention; and Safeguarding.
 Litigation Risks that the municipality might suffer losses due to litigation and lawsuits against it.
-Loss from litigation can possibly emanate from: Claims by employees, the public, service providers and other third party Failure by municipality to exercise certain right that are to its advantage Loss \ theft of assets Risks that municipality might suffer losses due to either theft or loss of an asset of the municipality.
-Material resources (procurement risk) Risks relating to a municipality's material resources.
+Losses from litigation can possibly emanate from: Claims by employees, the public, service providers and other third party Failure by municipality to exercise certain right that are to its advantage Risks that municipality might suffer losses due to either theft or loss of an asset of the municipality.
+Risks relating to a municipality's material resources.
 Possible aspects to consider include: Availability of material; Costs and means of acquiring \ procuring resources; and The wastage of material resources Service delivery Every municipality exists to provide value for its stakeholders.
-The risk will arise if tappropriate quality of service is not delivered to the citizens.
-Information Technology The risks relating specifically to the municipality's IT objectives, infrastructure requirements.
-Possible considerations could include the following when identifying applicable risks: Security concerns; Technology availability (uptime); Applicability of IT infrastructure; Integration / interface of the systems; Effectiveness of technology; and Obsolescence of technology.
-Third party performance Risks related to municipality's dependence on the performance of a third party.
-Risk in t regard could be that there is the likelihood that a service provider might not perform accordito the service level agreement entered into with municipality.
-Non performance could include
+The risk will arise if the appropriate quality of service is not delivered to the citizens.
+Technology The risks relating specifically to the municipality's IT objectives, infrastructure requirement, etc. Possible considerations could include the following when identifying applicable risks: Security concerns; Technology availability (uptime); Applicability of IT infrastructure; Integration / interface of the systems; Effectiveness of technology; and

-Outright failure to perform; Not rendering the required service in time; Not rendering the correct service; and Inadequate / poor quality of performance.
-Health & Safety Risks from occupational health and safety issues e.g. injury on duty; outbreak of disease the municipality.
-Disaster recovery business continuity Risks related to municipality's preparedness or absence thereto to disasters that could it the normal functioning of the municipality e.g. natural disasters, act of terrorism etc. This lead to the disruption of processes and service delivery and could include the possible disruptions at the onset of a crisis to the resumption of critical activities.
-Factors to coinclude: Disaster management procedures; and Contingency planning.
-Compliance \ Regulatory Risks related to the compliance requirements that municipality has to meet.
-Aspects to co in this regard are: Failure to monitor or enforce compliance Monitoring and enforcement mechanisms; Consequences of non compliance; and Fines and penalties paid.
-Fraud and corruption These risks relate to illegal or improper acts by employees resulting in a loss of the municipassets or resources.
-Financial Risks encompassing the entire scope of general financial management.
-Potential fact consider include: Cash flow adequacy and management thereof; Financial losses; Wasteful expenditure; Budget allocations; Financial statement integrity; Revenue collection; and Increasing operational expenditure.
-Cultural Risks relating to municipality's overall culture and control environment.
-The various related to organisational culture include: Communication channels and the effectiveness;
+Obsolescence of technology. performance Risks related to municipality's dependence on the performance of a third party.
+Risk in this regard could be that there is the likelihood that a service provider might not perform according to the service level agreement entered into with municipality.
+Non performance could include: Outright failure to perform; Not rendering the required service in time; Not rendering the correct service; and Inadequate / poor quality of performance.
+Risks from occupational health and safety issues e.g. injury on duty; outbreak of disease within the municipality.
+Disaster recovery / business continuity Risks related to municipality's preparedness or absence thereto to disasters that could impact the normal functioning of the municipality e.g. natural disasters, act of terrorism etc. This would lead to the disruption of processes and service delivery and could include the possible disruption of operations at the onset of a crisis to the resumption of critical activities.
+Factors to consider include: Disaster management procedures; andContingency planning.
+Risks related to the compliance requirements that municipality has to meet.
+Aspects to consider in this regard are: • Failure to monitor or enforce compliance • Monitoring and enforcement mechanisms; • Consequences of non compliance; and • Fines and penalties paid.
+These risks relate to illegal or improper acts by employees resulting in a loss of the municipality's assets or resources.
+Risks encompassing the entire scope of general financia management.
+Potential factors to consider include: Cash flow adequacy and management thereof; Financial losses; Wasteful expenditure;